JaminCO/chirrper/README.md

 # chirrper
-What is Chirrper?
-Chirrper is a social media project built with flask
+Chirrper is a social media blogging project built with flask, built with a youtube tutorial but later modified by me